 The FCDO requires full delivery chain transparency from all its supply partners.
-As an FCDO delivery chain partner and Itad partner or Supplier, Itad expect the Supplier to support UK government policy initiatives including the support of micro, small and medium sized enterprises (where it is able), to pay its Suppliers promptly, to take positive action at all times to prevent human rights abuses, tackle human trafficking and other modern slavery practices, and to support economic growth in developing countries.
+As an FCDO delivery chain partner and Itad Supplier, Itad expect the Supplier to support UK government policy initiatives including the support of micro, small and medium sized enterprises (where it is able), to pay its Suppliers promptly, to take positive action at all times to prevent human rights abuses, tackle human trafficking and other modern slavery practices, and to support economic growth in developing countries.

-Itad will not tolerate tax evasion, corruption, bribery and fraud by contractors and partners, and the Subcontractor's attention is drawn to the clauses in the Agreement which set out how Itad will respond to these types of incidents.
-The Subcontractor will provide assurance that the policies of their delivery chain also comply with this Code of Code.
+Itad will not tolerate tax evasion, corruption, bribery or fraud by our Suppliers and the Supplier's attention is drawn to the clauses in their services agreement which set out how Itad will respond to these types of incidents.
+The Supplier will provide assurance that they and their delivery chain will also not tolerate such behaviours.

-Itad expect the Supplier to cooperate fully and to provide Itad with complete and accurate information to enable Itad to meet Itad's International Aid Transparency Initiative (IATI) transparency reporting obligations for FCDO funded data.
+Itad expect the Supplier to cooperate fully and to provide complete and accurate information to enable Itad to meet its International Aid Transparency Initiative (IATI) transparency reporting obligations for FCDO funded projects.
 Itad expects the Supplier to familiarise itself with IATI requirements and to understand what this means for the Supplier.
 If the Supplier is unclear then they should ask Itad for more information.
-The Supplier may not impose restrictive exclusivity in its subcontracts which attempt to prevent its subcontractors from working directly for Itad or FCDO.
+The Supplier may not impose restrictive exclusivity clauses in its subcontracts which attempt to prevent its subcontractors from working directly for Itad or FCDO.